 For each cumulative hour of service unavailability or fraction thereof in any calendar month as determined herein, customer’s account shall be credited for the pro-rated amount for one day of the HSL compensation rate with respect to which this Guarantee has not been met.

 HSL’s Reporting Guarantee is to notify the customer within 15 minutes after HSL’s determination that customer’s service is unavailable.
-When HSL deem the service unavailable they will contact customer’s designated point of contact by a method elected by HSL (telephone, e-mail, fax or pager).
-Where possible HSL will contact the customer by telephone in the first instance or follow-up a contact via another method (e-mail, fax, pager) with a telephone call to the customer’s designated point of contact.
+When HSL deem the service unavailable they will contact customer’s designated point of contact by a method elected by HSL (telephone or e-mail).
+Where possible HSL will contact the customer by telephone in the first instance or follow-up a contact via another method (e-mail) with a telephone call to the customer’s designated point of contact.

 The customer is solely responsible for providing HSL accurate and current contact information for the customer’s designated point of contact.
 HSL will be relieved of its obligation under this Reporting Guarantee if HSL’s contact information for customer is out of date or inaccurate due to customer action or omission or if HSL’s failure is due to reasons beyond HSL’s reasonable control (as defined in the applicable terms and conditions).